mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 Make sure to check the <a href="/locale-code/info">team information</a> page before starting, as it might contain important information and language resources.

-If you want to contact the team managers, check out the <a href="/locale-code/contributors">team contributors</a> page.
+Reach out to your <a href="/locale-code/contributors">team managers</a> if you have questions or want to learn more about contributing.

 ## Notification for team managers